FelixAugenstein/watson-assistant-jira-issues/README.md

 2. Fill in the required information and press the „Create Account“ button.
 3. After you submit your registration, you will receive an e-mail from the IBM Cloud team with details about your account.
 In this e-mail, you will need to click the link provided to confirm your registration.
 4. Now you should be able to login to your new IBM Cloud account ;-)
+5. [Download Postman](https://www.postman.com/downloads/), a programm we will need to work with the Jira API.

 ## Set up your Jira Account